Fragile Portugal gets more time on bailout goals

 Next year's deficit target will now be 4.0 percent compared to 2.5 percent previously - which becomes the 2015 goal.

-Gaspar said the seventh review had "opened the way for the adjustment programme to end in June 2014," as scheduled.
+Gaspar said the seventh review had "opened the way for the adjustment program to end in June 2014," as scheduled.

 Portuguese 10-year bond yields were unchanged around 5.97 percent on Friday, near their lowest levels since the end of 2010, before the country sought its a bailout.

-Fellow euro zone bailout recipient Ireland sold 10-year bonds earlier this week, in its biggest step yet towards exiting its rescue programme later this year.
+Fellow euro zone bailout recipient Ireland sold 10-year bonds earlier this week, in its biggest step yet towards exiting its rescue program later this year.

 For Portugal, while economic growth is still expected to return next year, that too was revised lower, to 0.6 percent from 0.8 percent, Gaspar said.